Omikhleia/qrcode.sile/README.md

 ## Installation

-These packages require SILE v0.14 or upper.
+This package requires SILE v0.15.12.

 Installation relies on the **luarocks** package manager.

-To install the latest development version, you may use the provided “rockspec”:
+To install the latest version, you may use the provided “rockspec”:

 ```
 luarocks install qrcode.sile